-Kraus Employment Agreement
+Khan Employment Agreement

-For Mr. Kraus, upon termination of employment by us without "Just Cause" or resignation by Mr. Kraus for "Good Reason" (each as defined below), Mr. Kraus will be eligible to receive (i) payment of accrued but unpaid salary and vacation, (ii) reimbursement of expenses incurred up to and including the date of termination, and, contingent on signing a release in form and with content satisfactory to the Company, (iii) continued payment of salary during the "Severance Period" (as defined below), (iv) payment of monthly costs under the Consolidated Omnibus Reconciliation Act of 1985 during the "Severance Period" (as defined below), and (v) payment of a pro-rata bonus for the year of termination, based on actual performance.
+For Ms. Khan, upon termination of employment by us without "Just Cause" or resignation by Ms. Khan for "Good Reason" (each as defined below), Ms. Khan will be eligible to receive (i) payment of accrued but unpaid salary and vacation, (ii) reimbursement of expenses incurred up to and including the date of termination, and, contingent on signing a release in form and with content satisfactory to the Company, (iii) continued payment of salary during the "Severance Period" (as defined below), (iv) payment of continued eligibility to participate in the Company's health and welfare benefits during the "Severance Period" (as defined below), and (v) payment of the \$50,000 one-time cash bonus that Ms. Khan will become eligible to receive upon August 25, 2024, if not yet paid.
+Such payments will be conditioned upon Ms. Khan executing a general release in favor of the Company, and continued compliance with all restrictive covenants set forth within the employment agreement.

-As used in the Kraus Employment Agreement, the following terms generally have the following definitions:
+As used in the Khan Employment Agreement, the following terms generally have the following definitions:

-- "Just Cause" means (i) fraud, misappropriation, embezzlement or malfeasance, (ii) misfeasance or nonfeasance, (iii) breach of Company policies, (iv) breach of obligations under the Urban Employment Agreement, or (v) conviction of or plea of no contest with respect to any felony or indictable offense or other crime involving fraud or moral turpitude; - "Good Reason" means (i) a material diminution in Mr. Kraus' salary or authority, (ii) a material breach by the Company of its obligations under the Kraus Employment Agreement, or (iii) the relocation of Mr. Kraus principal place of employment by more than 50 miles; and - "Severance Period" means 12 months, plus one month for each full or partial year of Mr. Kraus' employment with us, up to a maximum of 18 months.
+- "Just Cause" means (i) fraud, misappropriation, embezzlement or malfeasance, (ii) misfeasance or nonfeasance, (iii) breach of Company policies, (iv) breach of obligations under the Khan Employment Agreement, or (v) conviction of or plea of no contest with respect to any felony or indictable offense or other crime involving fraud or moral turpitude; - "Good Reason" means (i) a material diminution in Ms. Khan's salary or authority, or (ii) the relocation of Ms. Khan's principal place of employment by more than 50 kilometers; and - "Severance Period" means 12 months.